-Online proofing tools are different.
-Pricing, features, service.
-So, as we are working in the niche, it was only logical to make a blog series aimed to help designers, creative managers, and marketers to make the right choice.
-This time we compare GoVisually and Approval Studio to help you understand what creative approval system fits your needs better.
+Online proofing tools are different—pricing, features, service.
+So, as we are working in the niche, it was logical to make a blog series to help designers, creative managers, and marketers make the right choice.
+This time we compare GoVisually and Approval Studio to help you understand what creative approval system fits your needs.

 If you read our blog or had a chance to contact the Approval Studio team, you know that we like talking to our users or potential users, asking all kinds of questions about their experience in reviewing graphic files.

 I often ask people if they were using the review tools before and what they were if yes.
 Of course, first and foremost, this is the way to identify our direct and indirect competitors.
-It’s not a secret that there are dozens of review tools, each of them has its unique features that are more or less appealing to certain people.
-Today I had an interesting conversation with a manager of a design studio, and, of course, I asked about his experience in using proofing solutions.
+It’s not a secret that there are dozens of review tools.
+Each of them has unique features that are more or less appealing to certain people.
+Today I had an interesting conversation with a design studio manager, and, of course, I asked about his experience in using proofing solutions.
 GoVisually was the first tool he mentioned.
 So, of course, the first thing I did after ending the conversation was *drumrolls* registered in GoVisually and started to compare them and Approval Studio.

 Table of contents:

-While creating an account in Approval Studio you will be asked to enter name, email, password and confirm the password.
-Once done, you will need to confirm the email and… enter some company name, even a made up one, but you need to enter one.
+While creating an account in Approval Studio, you will be asked to enter your name, email, password and confirm the password.
+Once done, you will need to confirm the email and… enter some company name, even a made-up one, but you need to enter one.

-GoVisually will ask you only your name, email, and password, you will be asked to name your team\company only if you indicate that you aren’t a freelancer.
-No password or email confirmation is required, you are in the system once all the fields are filled in and the form is submitted, so it seems a little more convenient than.
+GoVisually will ask you only your name, email, and password.
+You will be asked to name your team\company only if you indicate that you aren’t a freelancer.
+No password or email confirmation is required.
+Once all the fields are filled in and the form is submitted, you are in the system, so it seems a little more convenient.

 How to start?